-- Use camouflage, or move into darkness or cover. - Roll SPY. - Anyone you want to hide from rolls SPY too. - You are hidden from anyone who rolled lower than you. - You get an epic die to attacks against anyone you are hidden from.
+- Utilize darkness, camouflage, or cover. - Roll SPY. - Anyone you want to hide from rolls SPY too. - You are hidden from anyone who rolled lower than you. - You get an epic die to attacks against anyone you are hidden from.

 You are no longer hidden after...